 The musical arts are alive and well in Santa Rosa.
 Few cities in America of comparable size support a regional symphony so vital, dynamic, and innovative.
 As the Santa Rosa Symphony gains a national reputation for stellar sound, bold excellence and community engagement, Sonoma County forges an identity as a place in love with classical music.

-The 80 + musicians in the orchestra are professional members of Musician’s Union Local 292.
+The 80 + musicians in the orchestra are professional members of the American Federation of Musicians, Local No. 6.
 Many play with other symphony orchestras, including Marin, Berkeley, Monterey, Modesto, Napa and the San Francisco Opera and Ballet.

 The Jan.
 9 Santa Rosa Symphony concert was supposed to feature the world premiere of Gabriella Smith’s first symphony, but it ended up featuring another type of premiere: a concert that was conceived, rehearsed and performed in less than eight hours.